syedwaseemjan/EXIFExtractor/README.md

     $ python app.py

+    Default bucket is "waldo-recruiting" but you can use any other.
+Use

+    $ python app.py <Your-Bucket-Name>

 ### References:
 1. https://gist.github.com/alwaysunday/db0b32f5ce0538afbb75ccf143adf116
 2. http://stackoverflow.com/a/1254499/818731 (For strings decoding.
 Some of the extracted information consists of some special characters.)